 Trying to find time to teach primary and secondary sources?

 We tend to only view source analysis as a social studies skill, but the idea of looking at information critically is equally as important for reading comprehension, especially when dealing with nonfiction text!
-Let’s go over a few ways you can incorporate discussion of primary and secondary sources into your reading block.
+Let’s go over a few ways you can integrate discussion of primary and secondary sources into your reading block.

 Ready to start teaching now?
 Grab the Primary and Secondary Sources Activity Kit to get everything you need to engage your students in this subject!